dilerbatu/edge_detection/README.md

 Examples are given below.

 OpenCV version 4.5.5 was used in this project.
+Hough transform was used as the main method.